 Then we rapidly returned to our regularly scheduled ‘ass-hole-ed-ness.’
 And never missed a step.
 Nor did we even look back.

-But there was that one moment… one summer… and of course it could never last… (what a shame)
+There was that one brief moment, one summer… and of course it could never last… (For Most)

 I sped off still heading south.
 I observed her fade fast in my rearview mirror, but not before I saw her mouth hanging open in wide disbelief (As if I were actually calling her bluff).
 After about a half-mile and her no longer in sight, I stopped, opened a beer, popped in a Joni Mitchell–Hejira–cranked it up, lit a Marlboro and waited.